nunit/docs/docs/articles/nunit/writing-tests/attributes/onetimesetup.md

 * When using [`FixtureLifeCycle`](xref:fixturelifecycleattribute) with `LifeCycle.InstancePerTestCase`, the [`OneTimeSetUp`](xref:onetimesetup-attribute) method must be static and is only called once.
 This is required so that the setup method does not access instance fields or properties that are reset for every test.

+* When set on a base class the method is invoked for each fixture that inherits from this base class and its invoked for the base class too if its not abstract.
+Use [`SetUpFixture`](xref:setupfixture-attribute) if this only needs to be run once or put the code in a static constructor.

 ## See Also

 * [SetUp Attribute](setup.md)